 I was reintroduced to conflict resolution years later due to community violence and decided to train as a mediator formally.
 I am still helping people resolve conflict, and I love what I do.

-We recently launched an online learning academy that we believe will help people understand how they connect with others and appreciate the value they contribute to one another and the community.
+We recently launched an online learning academy that will help people understand how they connect with others and appreciate their value to one another and the community.